-VI-B-002 GRIEVANCE PROCESS: Compliant
+VI-B-002 Grievance Process (MANDATORY): Compliant

-- Does grievance process include two levels of review?
-Yes

-- Who are the designees at each level?

-1st level Lieutenant

-2nd level Captain

-3rd level Warden

-4th Level Colonel

-- What is the specified time period for response at each level?
-7 days
+- · Does the grievance process include at least two levels of review?
+Yes - Who is the designee at each level of review?
+Level 1 the Sergeant in the Area, Level 2 the Supervisor on Shift, if there needs to be Level 3 sent to Administration - What is the specified time period for response at each level?
+48 hours